 The configuration script finds or requests information about the following subjects.
 When the configuration script asks a question on the screen, you can use the default value, shown in brackets, or type the answer for your system.
+If you are using the LSB packaged version of these tests, then the defaults are suitable for testing most Linux distributions.
 The sections on the following pages tell you what information VSX is looking for.
 The package-specific sections at the end of this chapter may indicate additional requirements or restrictions on the answers you give to some of these questions.